 As a highly sensitive person who survived an N parent, you can learn techniques to love yourself and heal your childhood wounds so that you can have the peace of mind and confidence in yourself that you DESERVE.
 I hope that my tips have been comforting to you.
 You are a special highly sensitive soul and your healing is necessary so your God-given gifts and true self can be actualized and all your dreams can come true.
 You survived a N parent--be kind to yourself!
 Now is your time for healing.

 Here are the Facebook Comments copied and pasted from the old website design from 2015-March of 2018).
-I am sad that I could not keep them in their original format on this new website: (Please add new comments at the bottom :D)
+I wish that I could have kept them in their original format on this new website: (Please add new comments at the bottom :D)

 Sort by Oldest first